 You never know what goes behind the system, and you have no control over it.

 The data you enter on your PDF software remains within the system and has no way to spread outside of it.
 While I expect the online services to be the same, such is not the case every time and with every website.

 You’re not fully aware of how your data is being stored or processed.
 Hackers are one threat, but there are also other concerns like identity theft and fraud.

 I’d also like to mention that, if you’ve signed and agreed on a non-disclosure agreement with a company, you’re absolutely not allowed to upload any of those documents to these online PDF services.

 It might not seem like a big thing, but it’s important to note that convenience is necessary.
 With the software installed on your computer/laptop, you don’t need an active internet connection to run it.
 It can be done offline.

 There are also literally no chances of it being down or under maintenance, unless you purposely wish to update it.
 You can access it 24/7 on demand.

 So, when is it alright to use an online PDF editor?
 I believe probably when your document isn’t one that is confidential.
 If you’re editing a PDF that is easily available on the internet, then you can use the online PDF editors.
 Or else, for private documents, usage of the software is recommended.

 Here are the best resources for both of these options, starting with the software.

-Super flexible and easy-to-use, Movavi PDF Editor lets you take care of any PDF-related tasks without compromising on privacy and security.
+Super flexible and easy-to-use, PDFChef lets you take care of any PDF-related tasks without compromising on privacy and security.
 You can create info-tables and charts, use a pre-built template library to create documents, and combine files from other software to bring everything as a whole.